-The fun thing about running your own shop is that you get to decide exactly what is important to you.
+When you run your own shop, you get to decide what's important for your business' growth.
 For me, that means choosing the types of projects I like and companies I want to work with — and as long as I can make a living, that’s really all I need.
 I can have the Best Year Ever according to my own internal happiness or the size of my income.
 Doesn’t matter to anyone but me and my clients.

-Of course, have this system of capitalism and investment wherein large businesses have to prove what we’re doing is valuable to others so they can make more more, scale up, etc. But in the age of proprietary digital data where everything is top secret do not look at me just my product but still give me money and trust, companies still have to report on some sort of success metrics to be attractive to investors, shareholders, and it’s always best if you can make those metrics go up and to the right.
+But the capitalist growth-only system incentivizes even the largest businesses to prove what they're doing is valuable to others so they can make more more, scale up, etc. In the age of proprietary digital data where everything is top secret do not look at me just my product but still give me money and trust, companies still have to report on success metrics to be attractive to investors, shareholders.
+It’s always best if you can make those metrics go up and to the right.

-Back in December, Netflix changed its content consumption KPI.
-Instead of watching a show or movie to 70% completion to count as a View, now Netflix counts a mere two minutes as a view.
+In December 2019, Netflix changed its content measurement KPI.
+Instead of watching a show or movie to 70% completion to count as a View, from 2019-2021 Netflix counted a mere two minutes as a view.
 Yep.
-If you watch just a titch longer than your average Ramones song, Netflix counts that as a view.
+If you or anyone in your household watched a show just a titch longer than your average Ramones song, Netflix would count that as a view.

-Tyler Coates breaks this down nicely in Wired and says it better than I can.
+Tyler Coates broke the two-minute metric down nicely in Wired and said it better than I could:

 …Two minutes of The Irishman, which runs three and a half hours, amounts to 0.95 percent of the total film.
 You’d barely get through the opening tracking shot at the assisted living facility where an aging Frank Sheeran (Robert De Niro) is primed to reflect back on his long life of crime.
 I like to imagine me, an occasional movie critic, turning off a film after two minutes and writing a review.
 I mean, according to Netflix’s data, I’ve seen it.
 Two minutes is enough!